jvanstraten/fletcher_streams/README.md

 bundle      = "|" , [ reversibles ] , "|" ;
 ```

-The bundling operator combines a number of child river types together into one.
+The bundling operator combines a number of child River types together into one.
 The logical datatype equivalent for this is a structure, tuple, or record, so
 the root domains of the child types are combined together.
 In the physical
-representation, the streams of the subrivers remain separated, so the transfers
+representation, the streams of the sub-Rivers remain separated, so the transfers
 that constitute the logical structure can occur in different cycles.

-The direction of one or more of the subrivers can be reversed.
+The direction of one or more of the sub-Rivers can be reversed.
 This allows the
 sink to send back control information.
 For instance, a source may grant random
 access to a large vector to a sink by allowing the sink to send it a stream of
 indices, to which the source then replies with the data.
 When reversed streams